CONCERTS

-Jonathon Hampton performs sacred and secular music as an alto, tenor, and baritone, specializing in early classical, spirituals, jazz, and contemporary repertoire, including songwriting and arranging.
-His solo album, Negro Spirituals: Songs of Trial and Triumph complements two recordings as featured soloist with Pacific Boychoir: That Promised Land and Show Me the Way.
-He has recently recorded commercial albums with Cappella SF and American Bach Soloists, and appears on earlier recordings with The Choir of Trinity Wall Street, Schola Cantorum San Francisco, New York Film Chorale, Cornell University Glee Club, and The American Boychoir.
-Hampton performs regularly with American Bach Soloists, Cappella SF, and San Francisco Symphony Chorus in addition to singing often with the choirs of Church of the Advent and Grace Cathedral in San Francisco, CA, and the Cathedral of Christ the Light in Oakland, CA.
+Jonathon Hampton is an alto, tenor and baritone specializing in early classical, spirituals, jazz, and contemporary music, including songwriting.
+His solo album, Negro Spirituals: Songs of Trial and Triumph complements two commercial choral albums as feature soloist with the GRAMMY-winning Pacific Boychoir, and 15 others with Cappella SF, American Bach Soloists, The Choir of Trinity Wall Street, Schola Cantorum San Francisco, Cornell University Glee Club and The American Boychoir, and others.

 Ave Maria by Camille Saint-Saëns